specialprocedures/igdr.ch/content/posts/semnet-intro.md

 We're not only able to process all the embeddings without crashing our computer, but it's done in under 30 seconds.

-## Why use graph structures?

-By opening up the NetworkX API to embedded documents, Semnet provides a new suite of tools and metrics for workflows in domains such as NLP, RAG, search and context engineering.

-For most use cases, Semnet will work best as a complement to traditional workflows, rather than as a replacement.
-Its power lies in encoding information about relationships between data points, which can be used as features in downstream tasks.

-Approaches will vary depending on your use case, but benefits might include:

-- Representing indirect connections that aren't encoded in traditional workflows
-- Examining graph structure around a node may provide richer context than just its nearest neighbours
-- Centrality measures that capture an entire graph or subgraph structure, rather than just a position in multi-dimensional space
-- It's simpler to add new nodes, edges and data, compared to a structure based on dimensionality reduction (e.g., UMAP) which may be unstable during recomputation
-- Some very pretty charts

 ## Graph construction

 Constructing a graph with all possible pairs and distances presents a further scaling challenge, this time when managing the graph after pairs are found.